telerik/ajax-docs/knowledge-base/grid-clientdatasource-binding-and-batch-editing-page-is-reset-to-1-after-deleting-a-record.md

 ---
-title: RadGrid ClientDataSource binding and batch editing&#x3a; page is reset to 1 after deleting a record
+title: "RadGrid ClientDataSource binding and batch editing: page is reset to 1 after deleting a record"
-description: RadGrid ClientDataSource binding and batch editing&#x3a; page is reset to 1 after deleting a record.
-Check it now!
+description: "RadGrid ClientDataSource binding and batch editing: page is reset to 1 after deleting a record.
+Check it now!"
 type: how-to
-page_title: RadGrid ClientDataSource binding and batch editing&#x3a; page is reset to 1 after deleting a record
+page_title: "RadGrid ClientDataSource binding and batch editing: page is reset to 1 after deleting a record"
 slug: grid-clientdatasource-binding-and-batch-editing-page-is-reset-to-1-after-deleting-a-record
 res_type: kb
 ---